 You can also have ZenBusiness’s registered agent partners perform this job for you.
 This is a good idea if you can’t commit to being available and on-site during all business hours.

-Complete your Certificate of Incorporation
+Step 3: Complete your Delaware Certificate of Incorporation

 The Certificate of Incorporation is the document that formally creates your professional corporation as a legal entity.
 Note that your business and registered agent must have physical addresses within the state to incorporate.